HorridModz/Flow.Launcher.Plugin.Add2Path/Readme.md

 >
 > **Use at your own risk.
 I am not responsible if this plugin breaks things for you.**

-> **Important**: Editing the `PATH` (or any other system environment variables) requires administrator priveledges.
-This means that Flow Launcher will require administrator priveledges every time this plugin is used.
-To make FlowLauncher always run as administrator, see [#Running as Administrator](#running-as-administrator).

 ## Usage

 - Add to PATH: `path add <folder_path>`